JasonHu1012/binary-tree-visualizer/README.md

 There are many online tools that visualize binary trees, but most of them ask the user to insert/remove nodes, which may be inconvinient.

 This tool asks the user to type in the pre-order and in-order of the binary tree.
-By this way, when you are implementing some binary tree (e.g. treap), you can just dump the pre-order and in-order to see what your tree really looks like..
+By this way, when you are implementing some binary tree (e.g. treap), you can just dump the pre-order and in-order to see what your tree really looks like.

 ### Usage